 Germany’s Bavaria is known for its natural beauty and also for racism!
 When you make a positive statement for a region, it is acceptable.
 But stereotyping is frowned upon.

 How much time must one spend in a location to form an opinion about its people and surroundings?
-While I don’t have a definitive answer, I can offer some observations after spending a week—six whole days—in Bavaria, Germany.
+While I don’t have a definitive answer, I can offer some observations after spending a week?six whole days?in Bavaria, Germany.

-Here’s the scoop, the good and the not-so-good, straight to address your burning question without holding back:
+Here’s the scoop, the good and the not-so-good, straight to address your burning question without holding back

 Are Germans Rude?

 If you ask Google for the answer to that question, you’ll likely come across something like this: “Germans have a knack for being straightforward and concise, but some mistake it for rudeness.”
 Personally, I beg to differ.
 I will present you with series of racism events I went through in Bavaria as if I were a seasoned reporter, and let you be the judge of it all.
+Everything here is based on personal experience.
+I intend to offend nobody.
+Nowhere do I sugarcoat things.

 On that sunny morning we hopped on bus 814 and embarked on our journey to the magnificent Konigssee Lake.
 At approximately 7:15, our trusty Austrian post bus breezed past the borders.
 Just like the usual drill between Schengen countries, you never really realize when you’ve crossed over.

-However, this time, the bus came to a halt in a charming village—certainly different than the picturesque Austrian villages we had grown accustomed to.
+However, this time, the bus came to a halt in a charming village?certainly different than the picturesque Austrian villages we had grown accustomed to.
 Curiosity piqued, I checked my location and lo and behold, we were in Germany!
+A gang of school kids stormed into the bus, rocking their backpacks, their tiny hands struggling to contain huge books.
+Some opted for masks, while the craftier ones pulled their T-shirts into makeshift nose coverings.

 The quiet bus got livelier!